getsentry/sentry-javascript/packages/sveltekit/README.md

 ## Usage

-Although the SDK is not yet stable, you're more than welcome to give it a try and provide us some early feedback.
+Although the SDK is not yet stable, you're more than welcome to give it a try and provide us with early feedback.

 **Here's how to get started:**